How to Know If an Email Was Opened

 Can you know if someone opened your email?

-Usually not by default.
-Confirmation normally requires a read receipt request or an email tracking method.
+Not by default.
+Most email platforms do not automatically show when an email is opened.
+Confirmation usually requires a read receipt request or an email tracking method.

 Does Gmail show when someone opens your email?

-No. Some email systems preload images or route them through proxy servers, which can affect how open events appear.
+Not always.
+Some email clients preload images or route them through proxy servers, which can create false positives or hide actual opens.